mrkieumy/YOLOv3_PyTorch/README.md

 ### Improvement of this repository
 * Developed a state-of-the-art result for Pedestrian detection task on KAIST and FLIR dataset.
-* Added implementation of Bottom-up adatation and Layer-wise adaptation.
+* Added implementation of Bottom-up adaptation and Layer-wise adaptation.
-* Added cross-validation during training by set 10% of validation set and 90% of training set.
+* Added cross-validation during training by setting 10% of validation set and 90% of training set.
 * Added training procedure decay learning rate by training loss and validation recall.
 * Improved update learning rate by step epoch.
 * Added calculation mean Average Precision (mAP) and Log Average Miss Rate (Miss rate) on daytime and nighttime of KAIST dataset.
 * Added drawing bounding boxes on images based on detection results and ground-truth annotation.
 * Added function to convert YOLO output result to JSON format for evaluation miss rate.
 * Improved training procedure by monitor the training loss and validation performance during training.
-* Added functions detect result on folder or from video.
+* Added functions detect result on a folder or from a video.

 ### How to run this repository
 1. Download or clone this repository to your computer.